 Many of the songs are long: The Visitors 5:49; The Day Before You Came 5:50; Eagle 5:51.
 The longer ones appear on the later albums.
 The whole continuum is a profusion of melody, caressing the vocals on all sides.
-All the tracks: guitars, keyboards, bass, horns and drums revel in the celebration of melody.
-They emanate from it; lacy, decorative, feminine!
+All the tracks: guitars, keyboards, horns & drums revel in the celebration of melody.
+They emanate from it: lacy, decorative, feminine!

 It is about purpose and hard work, knowing your music and your musicians.
 Such unity in the productions is why ABBA's music will last.

 I analyzed 110 ABBA songs, dividing them into 9 categories.
 The categories cut across the albums.
 They came about after concentrated listening.
 Certain songs pointed to and coalesced with others with similar themes.

 The 110 songs fit together like pieces of a puzzle.
 Once connected, they form a picture of youth.
 When ABBA closes their eyes in "Like An Angel Passing Through My Room," they are passing into middle age.
 Their creative fires burn low from then on.